tonghuikang/blog/_posts/2022-10-17-resume-advice.md

+#### Are job descriptions good bullet points?

+Consider a job description for a Google university graduate role

+> - Build our platforms, systems, and networking infrastructure using experience with distributed systems, OS/kernel, network system design, and large-scale storage systems.
+> - Build internal systems used by Googlers globally.
+> - Mitigate reliability failures in a component or system.
+> - Create and support a productive and innovative team, including working with peers, managers, and teams.

+The job description lists your responsibilities, not your achievements.
+An achievement would be more specific (exactly what internal systems did you build), and would have a measure of success if applicable.

-### Is the STAR format a good alternative to Google XYZ formula?
+#### Is the STAR format a good alternative to Google XYZ formula?

 The STAR format consists for four parts - Situation, Task, Action, Results.
 These [two](https://www.indeed.com/career-advice/resumes-cover-letters/star-method-resume) [resources](https://resumegenius.com/blog/resume-help/star-method-resume) describes the STAR format, however not in the tech resume context.